naildown/restify-auth/readme.md

 - **secret**: jwt.Secret.
 Defines JWT signature secret or a funciton to retrieve it.
 - **algorithm?**: jwt.Algorithm.
 Defines JWT algorithm, default to "HS256".
 - **expiresIn?**: string || number.
 Defines expiration time of token, default to "1h" (1 hour).
   Expressed in seconds or a string describing a time span [zeit/ms](https://github.com/vercel/ms).
   Eg: 60, "2 days", "10h", "7d".
 A numeric value is interpreted as a seconds count.
   If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds unit is used by default ("120" is equal to "120ms").
 - **refreshRange?**: number.
 Defines a time range when to refresh the token, is a number in [0, 1].
   For example, expiresIn is '5 days' and resreshRange is 0.6, token will be refreshed when the client accesses server in the last 3 days (5 * 0.6).
   With this options, if the user has a valid token and accesses the server within a valid time, then the user can always log in without a password.
   Defaults to 0, the token will not refresh automatically.
 - **signOptions?**: jwt.SignOptions.
 Use this option to pass full JWT signing options when needed.
 It will override the `secret`, `algorithm` and `expiresIn`.
 - **verifyOptions?**: jwt.VerifyOptions.
 Use this option to pass full JWT verifying options when needed.
 It will override the `secret`, `algorithm` and `expiresIn`.
 - **authHeader?**: string.
 Defines header name where the token is placed, default to "authorization".
 - **requestProperty**?: string.
 Defines property name in request where the JWT payload is placed, default to "auth".
 - **getToken?**: function.
 Define a function to get the token from somewhere else instead of `authHeader`.
 - **ignored?**: string[].
-Defines ignored request list.
-If the request is in this list, token validation will be ignored.
+Defines ignored request list, if the request is in this list, token validation will be ignored.
   Usually the login path needs to be added to here.
-    Format: [path]|<method1,method2...>,
+  Format: `<path>|[method1,method2...]`,
-    for example: ['/login', '/auth|post', '/test|post,get'].
+  for example: `['/login', '/auth|post', '/test|post,get']`.
 - **verifyHandler?**: function.
 Define a function to perform additional token validation.
 The default function will return True.
 - **refreshHandler?**: function.
 Define a function to perform additional token validation and return the new payload for signing token.
 The default function will return True and the origin payload.